THE ULTIMATE GUIDE TO CRATE TRAINING YOUR PUPPY (2023)

 What Not To Do During Crate Training

 Whatever you do, don’t use the crate as a form of punishment.
-It’s important that your pup feels secure, safe and protected when inside their crate, which essentially acts as a haven for them to escape to when needed.
-If you start using their crate as a form of punishment, it will confuse your puppy, and they’ll most likely run away.Don’t Leave Your Puppy In Their Crate For Too Long
+It’s important that your pup feels secure, safe, and protected when inside their crate, which essentially acts as a haven for them to escape to when needed.
+If you start using their crate as a form of punishment, it will confuse your puppy, and they may develop an aversion to the crate.Don’t Leave Your Puppy In Their Crate For Too Long

 Don’t let your puppy out of the crate because they’re whining